IBM 5250

 IBM 5250 is a family of block-oriented terminals originally introduced with the IBM System/34 midrange computer systems in 1977.
-It also connects to the later System/36, System/38, and IBM AS/400 systems, and to IBM Power Systems systems running IBM i.
+It also connects to the later System/36, System/38, and IBM AS/400 systems, and to IBM Power Systems systems running IBM i, as well as the Series/1 minicomputer.

 Components

 5250 devices can be directly attached to the host or communicate remotely using Synchronous Data Link Control (SDLC) at up to 9600bit/s.
 Devices can also be clustered or daisy-chained.

 In 1980 the 5250 system consisted of the following components: